Skip to main content

 Lab budget

 Obviously, not every lab has many thousands of dollars to splash out on a fully automated system customised to their applications.
 However, automated pipetting machines have become increasingly accessible even for small and medium-sized labs.
+The Myra is also more cost effective at $30k compared to other machines which can cost over $60k.

 Lab personnel and expertise